 3 Steps for a Strong Partnership with Your Fulfillment Team

-Keeping up with customer demand forces all of a manufacturer’s operations to ramp up, from procurement to inventory, assembly, inspection and testing, and reverse logistics.
+Keeping up with customer demand forces a manufacturer’s operations to ramp up.
+From procurement to inventory, assembly, fulfillment and more!

 This is just as true for order fulfillment.

-Fulfillment is tightly joined to distribution, since fulfillment is all about fullfilling the customer’s wants as documented in their order, which must of course include actually putting the merchandise in their hands.
+Fulfillment is tightly joined to distribution since it’s all about meeting the customer’s desires.
+This includes putting the merchandise in their hands.

 Step #1: Decide how much of your fulfillment operations you are looking to outsource

-Are you looking to augment your existing fulfillment team and facilities, or do you desire to completely outsource it?
+Are you looking to augment your existing fulfillment team and facilities, or do you want to outsource it?

-For companies that wish to offload a new product line, or quickly spin up a subsidiary, an outside partner working as an extension of your in-house fulfillment organization makes a lot of sense.
-On the other hand, companies wishing to remain lean and nimble by focusing on activities such as strategic planning, research and development, sales & marketing, and customer service should look to fully outsource order fulfillment to fulfillment center.
+On the other hand, companies may wish to remain lean and nimble by focusing on primary business activities.
+These may include strategic planning, research and development, sales and marketing and customer service.
+These companies should look to outsource order fulfillment to fulfillment centers completely.

 Step #2: Identify what needs your fulfillment partner must fulfill

-Once you’ve defined your overall fulfillment strategy, then you can zero in on the type of outside firm to partner with.
+Once you’ve defined your overall distribution strategy, you can zero in on the type of firm to partner with.

 Step #3: Pick the right fulfillment partner

-RiverSide Integrated Solutions is one such full-service CM who specializes in mechanical, electronic, and electro-mechanical products.
-We provide bundled solutions as well as a full menu of individual fulfillment and distribution services and capabilities: eCommerce, direct-to-consumer, retail, blind drop-shipping, cross-docking, and more.
-RiverSide Integrated Solutions continues to be a strong, reliable order fulfillment and distribution partner for OEMs of all sizes.
+At RIS, we provide bundled solutions and a full menu of individual services and capabilities.
+We continue to be a robust and reliable order fulfillment and distribution partner for OEMs of all sizes.

 Summary